josphat-otieno/pitch-app/README.md

 ## Setup/Installation Requirements
 * Clone [this repository]( https://github.com/josphat-otieno/pitch-app.git)  using the following commamnd  in the terminal: `git clone  https://github.com/josphat-otieno/pitch-app.git`.
 * Note:<em>You will need to git installed in your machine.
 You can install using the following comman: `$ sudo apt-get install git.`</em>
-* After cloning, navigate to the folder where the repo was cloned and open it with your favorite code editor and run the `manage.py` file to interact with the application using the following command `$python3.8 manage.py`
+* After cloning, navigate to the folder where the repo was cloned and open it with your favorite code editor.
+* Create a vitual environment using the following command `python3 -m venv --without-pip virtual`
+* Activate the virtual environment using the following command `source virtual/bin/activate`
+* Run thefollowing command  to interact with the application `$python3.8 manage.py server`
 * Run tests units using the following command `$python3.8 manage.py test`

 ## Known Bugs

 No known bugs